savvyvagish/savvyvagish/README.md

 I like understanding how things work — software, systems, servers, and the internet itself.

 Some days I’m building an app,
-some days I’m messing with Linux,
-some days I’m setting up servers or domains.
+some days I’m setting up servers or domains, some days I’m messing with Linux.

 I’m not focused on one path right now — just exploring, breaking things, fixing them, and learning along the way.